 Choosing an effective name is one of the first and most vital steps in putting up a business.
 But how do you generate a good business name?

-For starters, it is the first thing that people will see and the impression they get from your name will influence how they will initially react towards your business.
+This is important because, for starters, it’s the first thing that people will see.
+And the impression they get from your name will influence how they will initially react towards your business.

 Will they become curious and inquire about your products and services?
 Will they remember you and go to your business when they need it?

 A good business name will establish marketing recall and build early equity.
-Below are some tips on how to come up with the correct name for your business.
+And below are some tips on how to come up with the correct name for your business.

 Speak to your target market